 Largest ever study of pain in Parkinson's

-Monty and his colleagues will be performing the largest and most detailed assessment of pain in Parkinson's that there has ever been.
+Dr Monty Silverdale, from the Salford Royal Foundation Trust, and his colleagues are performing the largest and most detailed assessment of pain in Parkinson's ever.

 Searching for biomarkers